Medically reviewed by: Hussain Abdeh MPharm: 2211840

 What is situational anxiety?

 Situational anxiety causes a feeling of fear or uneasiness in certain situations that can range from mild to extremely strong.
-While everybody worries about different things in life, such as sitting an exam, or having a medical test, when those worries begin to affect your ability to live a normal life and carry out the actions you wish to, it could indicate that you are suffering from situational anxiety, and treatment may be recommended.
+While everybody worries about different things in life, such as sitting an exam or having a medical test, when those worries begin to affect your ability to live a normal life, it could indicate that you are suffering from situational anxiety, and treatment may be recommended.

-The specific situation that triggers situational anxiety could be an everyday type of action, such as walking through a crowded street or getting onto a packed out bus.
-Or it could be a major life change that triggers it, for example moving house or getting married.
-Change can be challenging, so while having some concerns may be a normal reaction, with anxiety the response you feel is out of proportion to the actual threat and can make normal living difficult.
+The specific situation that triggers situational anxiety could be an everyday occurrence, such as walking through a crowded street or getting onto a packed bus; or it could be a major life change that triggers it, for example moving house or getting married.
+Change can be challenging, so while having some concerns may be a normal reaction, anxiety causes these concerns to seem far worse than they really are.

 What are the symptoms?